Note: If

 Smith Jr.: The

-watched him dance and thought, ‘This guy is amazing.’
-I just thought, ‘He’s
+him dance and thought, ‘This guy is amazing.’
+I just thought, ‘He’s doing things

 Christina